algbio/spl-IsoQuant/README.md

   * FASTA/FASTQ (can be gzipped);
   * Sorted and indexed BAM;
 * Reference sequence in FASTA format (can be gzipped);
-* _Optionally_, you may provide a reference gene annotation in gffutils database or GTF/GFF format (can be gzipped).
+* Reference gene annotation in gffutils database or GTF/GFF format (can be gzipped).